Rocky shore (New Zealand)

 Human impact and conservation

-There is plenty of information about conservation on Te Ara.
+There is plenty of information about conservation and pollutionof our ocean environment on Te Ara.

 Tips: Remember that 'marine' means the habitat from the shore and right out into the ocean, so there will be information about the habitat and animals that live in much deeper water too!

-- From the homepage, click on Public Info
+- Or from the homepage, go to Public Info

-- Now choose Environment.
-Here you can find about the impact of oil on our environment, and how New Zealand responds to oil spills in our waters.
+- Here you can find out about the impact of oil on the environment, and how New Zealand responds to oil spills in our waters .

 Also known as the MFE, the New Zealand Ministry for the Environment has a page for kids about the causes of marine pollution, and how you can help.